 Citation Inspection Intervals at a Glance

-The 560XL and 560XLS use a Phase 1 through Phase 5 inspection structure, with each phase coming due at defined calendar and hour intervals so that, across the cycle, every zone and system on the aircraft gets touched.
-Phase 1 and 2 handle the lighter recurring items; Phase 3 and 4 step up into systems and structure; Phase 5 is the heaviest of the routine cycle and where surprise scope tends to surface.
-Running these phases sequentially and on schedule is the difference between predictable maintenance budgets and the kind of compounding deferral that turns into an invoice problem two years later.
+The classic 550 and 560 series — the II, S/II, Bravo, V, Ultra, and Encore — run the familiar Phase 1 through Phase 5 structure.
+Phases 1 through 4 carry the lighter recurring items on short intervals, and Phase 5 is the heaviest of the routine cycle — a comprehensive inspection on a roughly three-year clock, and the event where surprise scope tends to surface.
+Running the cycle sequentially and on schedule is the difference between predictable maintenance budgets and the kind of compounding deferral that turns into an invoice problem two years later.

-The 550 and 560 share a related phase structure with their own document cycles, and the 680 Sovereign runs on a Textron-defined inspection program with its own intervals.
-The Citation 650 is its own conversation entirely — Garrett TFE731 engines, a different airframe lineage, and a maintenance cadence closer to a Hawker than to the rest of the Citation line.
+The 560XL and 560XLS are maintained differently: against numbered inspection Documents — the 'Doc checks' — each with its own hour or calendar interval, with the heavy work clustered in the larger calendar-driven Docs and the high-hour complete inspections.
+The 680 Sovereign was the first Citation delivered with an MSG-3-derived maintenance program, with Doc checks on its own intervals.
+The Citation 650 is its own conversation entirely — Garrett TFE731 engines, a different airframe lineage, and its own Document program on a different ladder again.
 We plan each program separately rather than treating 'Citation' as one monolithic checklist.

 Every Citation in the shop gets a workscope built from its specific records: hours, cycles, prior findings, open ADs, and any deferred items.
 The MPD is the starting point, not the finished workpack.